 In 2020, 69,655 children spent 1–5 months in foster care, 67,618 were there for 12–17 months, and 22,971 spent five years or more in the system, based on statistics on foster care and education.

 7. In 2018, 22,543 kids entered the California foster care system.

 Data about foster care show that the average rate of children entering foster care for the first time in California was 2.4 per 1,000 in 2018 for children aged 0–17.
 Although that number doesn’t seem high, it corresponds to 22,543 children entering the foster care system, according to California foster care statistics.

 8. 20,000 children between 18 and 21 years old age out of the system yearly.

 The exact age when children become too old for the system depends on the country.
 Still, 20,000 young individuals exit foster care yearly because they become adults.
 Left to their fate, these kids have to learn to provide for themselves.
 As a result, education becomes less important than working for many of them.

 Many individuals believe that there are significantly fewer foster children who graduate from high school than children who never experienced foster care—and they are right.
 Let’s go over the statistics regarding this topic.

 9. Foster care students are less likely to graduate from high school.

-High school statistics show that only 55% of foster youth graduated from school in 2020.
-In 2019, the overall foster care graduation rates were around 64%.
+High school statistics show that only 55.3% of foster youth graduated from school in 2020.
+In 2019, the overall foster care graduation rates stood at 64.6%.
 Compared to an overall graduation rate of 87.3% for other students that year, it’s a significantly lower percentage.

 10. Only 21% of urban and 5% of rural foster youth have access to a computer at home.